KPI: Customer satisfaction

 Forward look

-KPI: Complaints per 100k Rail Journeys
+KPI: Complaints per 100k rail journeys

 Any expression of dissatisfaction by a customer or potential customer about TfW Rail as a proportion of 100,000 rail passenger journeys.